Aarif5856/automation-platform/generated_content/case_study_techstart_inc._20250922.md

 - **Revenue Generated:** $15,000

 ## Client Testimonial
-> "The AutomatePro helped us generate 500+ qualified leads in just 30 days.
+> "The Automation Solutions helped us generate 500+ qualified leads in just 30 days.
 Our sales team is now closing 3x more deals.
 This is the best investment we've made this year!"
 >
 > — TechStart Inc.